PXZUpLUK/Reforestation/README.md

-## What do you call an alligator in a vest?
-An in-vest-igator!
+## Do you want a brief explanation of what an acorn is?
+In a nutshell, it's an oak tree.